mehkey/study-cheats/gcp/readme.md

 ## Data flow dataflow

 Google Cloud offers a managed service called DataFlow and a set of SDKs that users can use to perform batch and streaming data processing data.
 Big Data Services: https://cloud.google.com/docs/overview/cloud-platform-services

+#### like cognito
+Cloud Identity
+A unified identity, access, app, and endpoint management (IAM/EMM) platform.

+# Other

+* When you create a project, you are automatically granted the roles/owner role.
+The owner role includes permissions granted by roles/editor, roles/viewer, and roles/browser.
+* gcloud project describe The correct command is gcloud projects describe followed by the PROJECT_ID or the PROJECT_NAME.
+* Folders are used to group resources that share common IAM policies.
+Service accounts are specific to a set of operating requirements within a project.
+Permissions are associated with roles but not directly with folders.
+IAM roles are granted to identities, not folders.
+* Labels are key-value pairs attached to resources and used to manage them.
+The manager could use a key-value pair with the key 'team-name' and the value the name of the team that created the resource.
+Audit logs do not necessarily have the names of teams that own a resource.
+Traces are used for performance monitoring and analysis.
+IAM policies are used to control access to resources, not to track which team created them.
+* Cloud Audit Logs maintain three audit logs: Admin Activity logs, Data Access logs, and System Event logs.
+There is no such thing as a Policy Access log, a User Login log, or a Performance Metric log in GCP Audit Logs.
+AND Policy dinied logs
+* Cloud Identity provides domain verification records, which are added to DNS settings for the domain.
+* billing.accounts.create is the permission needed to create a billing account.
+Roles are sets of permissions but they are not permissions themselves.
+* Gcloud init will authorize access and perform other common setup steps.
+* Gcloud auth login will authorize access only.
+* You want to use Cloud Identity to create identities.
+You have received a verification record for your domain.
+Where would you add that record?
+* billing.accounts.create is the permission needed to create a billing account.
+Roles are sets of permissions but they are not permissions themselves.
+* You will be running an application that requires high levels of security.
+You want to ensure the application does not run on a server that has been compromised by a rootkit or other kernel-level malware.
+What kind of virtual machine would you use?
+* To copy files to a VM, a firewall rule must be in place to allow traffic on port 22, the default SSH port,
+* The source and cloned disk must be in the same zone and region and must be of the same type.
+The size of the clone must be at least the size of the source disk.
+* Heterogeneous clusters can be run on unmanaged instance groups but not managed instance groups.
+* An instance template is needed to enable Compute Engine to automatically add instances to a managed instance group.
+* App Engine vs Compute Engine vs
+* On a sole tenant node, only VMs from the same project will run on that node.
+They do not need to use the same operating system.
+Sole tenant nodes are not restricted to a single VM.
+* Target pools must have a health check to function properly.
+Nodes can be in different zones but must be in the same region.
+Cloud Monitoring and Cloud Logging are useful but they are not required for the target pool to function properly.
+Nodes in a pool have the same configuration.
+* Cloud SQL is a managed relational database service suitable for regionally used applications.
+Cloud Spanner is also a managed relational database but it is designed for multi-region and global applications.
+BigQuery is not used for transaction processing systems.
+Cloud Dataproc is a managed Spark/Hadoop service, not a relational database.
+* Bigtable is a wide column database with low latency writes that is well suited for IoT data storage.
+BigQuery is a data warehouse service.
+Cloud Dataproc is a managed Spark/Hadoop service.
+Cloud Spanner is a global-scale relational database designed for transaction processing.
+* queue that can store the data until the processing application is able to process it
+* Cloud Dataproc is a managed Spark/Hadoop service that can be used to migrate Hadoop clusters GCP.
+* To rename a file in cloud storage, use the move command gsutil mv.
+* Access is granted to Cloud Storage objects using IAM or access control lists (ACLs).
+When uniform bucket-level access is applied, users only have access through IAM roles and permissions.
+A users that could access objects before uniform bucket-level access is applied but not after must have had access through ACLs.

+A photographer wants to share images they have stored in a Cloud Storage bucket called free-photos-on-gcp.
+What command would you use to allow all users to read these files?
+The correct command is gsutil iam ch allUsers:objectViewer gs://free-photos-on-gcp.

+The correct command for changing the storage class is gcloud storage objects update with the target storage class and bucket specified.

+OTher
+target-http-proxies
+target-pools
+url-maps
+zones

+Changing or conversion of storage classes.
+(Ex: Multi-regional to Nearline, Multi-regional to Coldline, etc)

+Violence and hate speach

+Bias Offensive or Hurtful

+VIolence or Hate Speech

+Stackdriver

+Lifecycle Storage

+Interconnect

+Billing accounts link to project

+List and describe config

+died of blood clot

+IAM roles

+Appengine Versions
+and split traffic

+marketplace